 Finding fun photo projects to do with kids isn’t as hard as you may expect.

-In a week that celebrates World Photo Day, now is the time to share your photographic passion with the next generation and help us curate the next age of creatives.
+Now is the time to share your photographic passion with the next generation and help us curate the next age of creatives.

 They are inspired by our brand-new online training course, iPhotography Home Projects.